 - Is associated with violence or abusive relationships.

 Chateau Ste.
 Michelle also follows the Wine Institute’s Digital Marketing Guidelines governing the promotion of wine in digital media.
-The basic principles are as follows:
+Here are the basic principles:

 Digital marketing communications…